publitas/docs/source/index.md

 This hotspot type contains an array called `products` containing one or more products.

-The `"stub": "true"` flag means this is a "stub" product and more information about this product has to be retrieved from the [products api](#product).
+The `"stub": "true"` flag means this is a "stub" product and more information about this product has to be retrieved from the [products API](#product).
 For now only "stubbed" products are supported.

 | Field    | Type  | Description         |